Robin Aitchison cello owners

 Misha and his sister Elena form the Nemtsov duo, who are winners of the Swedish International Duo Competition. https://www.nemtsovduo.com/

-STEPHEN ORTON is principal cellist in the Academy of St Martin in the Fields and is also the cellist of the Chilingirian Quartet.
+STEPHEN ORTON the cellist of the Chilingirian Quartet and was principal cellist in the Academy of St Martin in the Fields from 1985 to 2020.
 He plays a copy of a c.1740 Montagnana cello made by Robin Aitchison in 2001.
 Stephen was born in Ripon, Yorkshire, and studied with William Pleeth at the Guildhall School of Music and Drama.
 He has been principal cello with the Bournemouth Sinfonietta and the City of London Sinfonia and was also a member of the Delme Quartet for ten years.
 He has acted as guest principal cello with the London Symphony Orchestra and Philharmonia.
 In 1985 Stephen became principal cello with the Academy of St Martin in the Fields and has played concertos with the orchestra.
-He is also a member of the Academy Chamber Ensemble, touring internationally and making numerous recordings.
+He was also a member of the Academy Chamber Ensemble, touring internationally and making numerous recordings.
 Stephen became cellist of the Chilingirian Quartet following the retirement of Philip de Groote in 2013. http://www.asmf.org/ http://chilingirianquartet.co.uk/

 MATTHEW SHARP is a renowned cellist, baritone, and actor.
 He plays a copy of the c.1735 Montagnana cello played by his mentor, Boris Pergamenschikow pictured here, which Robin made in 2013.
 Matthew studied the cello at the Köln Musikhochschule with Boris Pergamenschikow and has performed at major venues and festivals worldwide.
 He has appeared with the RPO, LPO, RLPO, CBSO, EUCO, Manchester Camerata and Ural Philharmonic, given solo performances at the Glastonbury and Latitude festivals, recorded for Sony, Naxos and Avie, given over fifty world premieres, appeared in recital at Wigmore Hall, SBC and Salle Gaveau, and broadcast widely on TV and Radio.